-Design of the ALCR commenced in February 2023 and is anticipated to run at least to the end of the 2023 calendar year.
+Design of the new Adult Program commenced in February 2023 and is anticipated to run at least to the end of the 2023 calendar year.
 The first elements of the AAFC Performance and Personal Growth Framework (PPG) are expected to be available to adults in 2023.

 - The establishment of an ALCR Review team, who will be the chief avenue for AAFC input and co-design of the ALCR program.

 - ALCR roadshows, to update AAFC adults and cadets on the progress of ALCR, provide feedback on ALCR progress, and to help steer the future direction of ALCR.

 - Site visits to SQNs and WGs for the ACLR developers to gain firsthand knowledge and contextualisation of the adult and cadet experiences.